Public Education Program

 - Sausalito-Marin City Sanitary District (SMCSD)

 By working together, these agencies can do more and reach more people.
-Many of the activities that the District has been involved in are organized through this program and are discussed throughout these pages.
+Many of the educational activities that the District has been involved in are organized through this program and are described below.

 Wetlands Days is a successful program sponsored by the Sewerage Agency of Southern Marin (SASM) in collaboration with a variety of other non-profit organizations and public agencies including the District.
 Wetlands Days teaches 3rd graders from Novato and other areas in Marin County about wildlife, the environment, and habitats.

 District and Veolia staff teach students about birds and the importance of our water environment at the 2015 Wetlands Days program

 A YouTube video was created to show the benefits of the Wetland Days program for the students: